+Geovisor executes bot optical (OBI) and acoustic (ABI) imaging.
 Optical imaging is based on the use of optical camera technology in bore hole.
 Typically, method is used for locating geological structures such as rock type, mineralogy, fracturing, fracture directions, fracture filling etc. in the bore hole.
 Acoustical imaging is based on the use of acoustic camera technology in bore hole.
-Typically, method is used for locating geological structures such as fracturing, fracture directions, etc. in the bore hole.
+Typically, method is used for locating geological structures such as fractures, fracture directions, etc. in the bore hole.

-Client will always receive quality assured raw data from the loggings.
-Additionally, we are able to do processing, analysis and reporting of the results (e.g. picking fracture depths and orientations).
+Client will always receive quality assessed raw data from the loggings.
+Additionally processing, analysis and reporting of the results are executed according to contract.

-Reporting to requested level as well as orientation of the client to the survey results will be done as requested
+Reporting according to request and introduction to the survey results will be done as requested.